gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 guarantees that values in a region cannot be accessed concurrently.

-In this proposal, we are defining the default convention for passing non-`Sendable` values into actor isolated isolation domains as being a transfer operation.
-In contrast, non-`Sendable` values passed into a `nonisolated` context are not transferred.
-In order to transfer a non-`Sendable` value into a `nonisolated` context, one could implement a general `transferring` parameter modifier that would force transferring semantics.
-An explicit `transferring` modifier is described in the future directions section.
+In this proposal, we are defining the default convention for passing non-`Sendable` values across isolation boundaries as being a transfer operation.
+This does not apply when calling async functions from within the same isolation domain.
+To do so, one needs to use an explicit `transferring` modifier.
+We describe `transferring` in the future directions section.

 ### Taxonomy of Isolation Regions